-Finally, through the discussion, a question emerged on where are the Board and ICANN.org in the next strategic planning cycle?
+Finally, through the discussion, a question emerged on where are the Board and ICANN org in the next strategic planning cycle?
 Where are we in this cycle?
 And where and how can the GAC as a committee get more involved in the ICANN strategic planning?
 So, there was a lot of interest during the discussion, GAC colleagues are interested to be part of the planning process and asking what is the process and when can the GAC be able to participate?
 So I will stop here and see if there are any reactions to this.

-Thank you for an excellent list of suggestions and ideas and also for the [indiscernible] question, I see Matthew in the back without microphone.
-Basically, the intent is to start with the new strategic planning cycle next year and inclusively and with [indiscernible] with all ports of the community including the GAC.
+Thank you for an excellent list of suggestions and ideas and also for the follow-up question.
+I see Matthew in the back without microphone, so I'll do my Matthew now.
+Basically, the intent is to start with the new strategic planning cycle next year and inclusively and in iteration with all parts of the community including the GAC.
 And we look forward to that and appreciate your eagerness to participate in that.
-The strategic plan has been leading us through difficult times and helps upkeep our compass on what we need to do to fulfill our mission, and in that way, I think is essential that the next one will be developed inclusively and mindful of the long term impact changes may have, so prepared for that.
+The strategic plan has been leading us through difficult times and helps us keep our compass on what we need to do to fulfill our mission, and in that way, I think it is essential that the next one will be developed inclusively and mindful of the longer-term impact that changes may have, so we are prepared for that.
 So you will hear more about that.
-And we won't forget you, that is the promise I feel right now, and its early next year, I'm looking at -- yeah, Matthew gives thumbs up.
+And we won't forget you, that is the promise I have right now, and I think it's early next year, I'm looking at -- yeah, Matthew gives thumbs up.

 On the other questions, any Board members want to comment?
 On the suggestions, I mean.
 And very much appreciated the second suggestion.
-Because something is on the list to be done, it may not need to be done anymore at some point in time because of change and is better things happening and I think we appreciate that also if would be willing to consider and mindful of GAC advice in that spirit, sometimes we have a legacy not relevant anymore, and not only the GAC but across Board, we have been very bad at taking things off the table when no longer needed.
-Good suggestion.
+Because something is on the list to be done, it may not need to be done anymore at some point in time because of changes and better things happening and I think we appreciate that also if you would be mindful and willing to consider also GAC advice in that spirit, that sometimes we have a legacy that is not relevant anymore, and I think this is not only for the GAC but across Board, we have been very bad at taking things off the table that are not needed anymore.
+So I think that's a very good suggestion.

 First of all, sorry for being five minutes late, but I was actually in the midst of trying to fulfill a promise I made last time we met.
-So in your inboxes you will find something, we promised to do something and look into how we would handle GAC advice in the last new gTLD program, so GAC members will find this document sent out from the GAC support team, and I hope that will also help to give more context on existing PDP, where are the PDPs, and especially in relationship to the fairly large impact the GAC had on the first portion of the round when we launched the program.
+So in your inboxes you will find something [that is tangentially interesting,] because we promised to do something and look into how we would handle GAC advice in the last new gTLD program, so GAC members will find this document sent out from the GAC support team, and I hope that will also help to give more context on existing PDPs, [where are we with] PDPs, and especially in relationship to the fairly large impact the GAC had on the first portion of the round when we launched the program.
 Thank you.